KSAH-42/RabbitOM/RabbitOM.Player/ReadMe.txt

-﻿There is no MVVM here, using INotifyPropertyChanged or INotifyPropertyChanging, including INotifyDataErrorInfo => for some reasons.
+﻿Here is no MVVM here: using INotifyPropertyChanged or INotifyPropertyChanging, including INotifyDataErrorInfo => for some reasons.